NGlav10/odyssey-lift-off-part1/README.md

 bin/start_server
 ```

-3. To start the React app
+3. Start the app
+-  Start the React app.
+This will open up `localhost:3000` in your web browser.

 ```
 bin/start_client
 ```

-- This will open up `localhost:3000` in your web browser.

-4. To start the mobile app
+- Start the React Native app.
+This will open an iPhone 14 Pro simulator and metro bundler

 ```
 bin/start_mobile_ios
 ```

-- This will open an iPhone 14 Pro simulator and metro bundler